BlossomiShymae/GrrrLCU/README.md

 await client.Start();

-// Subscribe to every event that the League Client sends. var message = new Event(RequestType.Subscribe, Event.Kinds.OnJsonApiEvent);
+// Subscribe to every event that the League Client sends. var message = new EventMessage(RequestType.Subscribe, EventMessage.Kinds.OnJsonApiEvent);
 client.Send(message);

 // We will need an event loop for the background thread to process.